Dokkedal/dcm2reg/docs/source/background.rst

 Many 3D-image similarity metrics, including the above, suffer from an issue wherein "background" (in this case, air) voxels contribute to false accuracy.
 This issue can be partially remedied by cropping the image to include as little air as possible.
-In addition to that they also require the images to have the same size, since "something" cannot be compared with "nothing".
+In addition to that, they also require the images to have the same size, since "something" cannot be compared with "nothing".

 ..